jtoy7/ITS2_symmapping/ITS2_symtyping_pipeline.md

     ## Keep only best alignment (remove secondary alignments)
     module unload bowtie2
     module load container_env samtools
-    crun.samtools samtools view -@38 -h $SAMPLEOUT'_bt2_'$REFBASENAME'.sam' | grep -v "YT:Z:UP" | grep -vP "\s255\s" > $SAMPLEOUT'_bt2_'$REFBASENAME'_k1.bam'
+    crun.samtools samtools view -@38 -h -F 12 $SAMPLEOUT'_bt2_'$REFBASENAME'.sam' | grep -vP "\s255\s" > $SAMPLEOUT'_bt2_'$REFBASENAME'_k1.bam'

-    # When the -k argument is used in bowtie2, the supplemental alignments (i.e. not the best alignment) are given a MAPQ score of 255. bowtie2 also reports unaligned reads by default with the YT:Z:UP code.
-To remove these unnecessary lines from the alignment file, the above samtools/grep command is used.
+    # When the -k argument is used in bowtie2, the supplemental alignments (i.e. not the best alignment) are given a MAPQ score of 255. bowtie2 also reports unaligned reads by default.
+To remove these unnecessary lines from the alignment file, the above samtools/grep command is used. -F 12 is a combination of sam flag 4 (read is unmapped) and sam flag 8 (mate is unmapped), so it does not remove unaligned mates of aligned reads.

 Run script: